Skip to main content

 )

-You can also define a chain of filtering calls to resolve it dynamically in the context of a root element at runtime, improving reusability of your code:
+You can also define a chain of filtering calls to resolve it dynamically in the context of a root element at runtime, improving the reusability of your code:

 import { actorCalled } from '@serenity-js/core'